McShelby/hugo-theme-relearn/exampleSite/content/configuration/sidebar/shortcutmenu/_index.en.md

 The sidebar contains the navigation menu of your content files but you can also add additional menu entries or shortcuts below the navigation menu.

+Be sure to use the `pageRef` property instead of `url` for all links internal to your site.
 You can read more about [Hugo's menu configuration](https://gohugo.io/content-management/menus/#define-in-site-configuration) in its documenation.

 ## Title

-By default, the shortcut menu is preceded by a title.
+By default, the shortcut menu is preceded by a title ("_More_" in the english translation).
 This title can be disabled by setting `params.disableShortcutsTitle=true`.
 However, if you want to keep the title but change its value, it can be overridden by changing your local i18n translation string configuration.

 For example, in your local `i18n/en.toml` file, add the following content